zuozhenggh/learning-library/data-management-library/database/data-guard/19c-adg-fundamentals/connect-db/connect-db.md

 ![](./images/DB-connection-02.png)

+Estimated Lab Time: 20 Minutes

 ### Objectives
 - Create a database connection to the primary database
 - Create a database connection to the standby database

 ### Prerequisites
-- An Oracle LiveLabs or Paid Oracle Cloud account
+- An Oracle LiveLabs, Free Tier or Paid Oracle Cloud account

 ## **STEP 1**: Create the Connection to the primary